 - ¼ cup Lingonberry Fruit Spread.

-- ¼ cup Pure Organic Vermont Maple Syrup Click to buy from our online shop
+- ¼ cup pure organic Vermont Maple Syrup

 Instructions